Usbac/tundra/docs/syntax.md

 ### Example

-Here is a more complete example of a spread use in a view:
+Here is a more complete example of a spread in a view:

 ```html
 {[ spread hello ]}